philmccarthy/philmccarthy.github.io/_posts/2020-11-17-my-intro-to-programming.md

 __Ruby Mechanics__
   - Use & manipulate Ruby's primary data types, with particular focus on hashes in the second half of the module
-  - Use enumarables to iterate over collections
+  - Use enumarables to iterate over collections (especially nested ones)
   - Manage programs with flow control structures and boolean expressions
   - Use methods (functions), arguments and return values to write logical code
   - Create classes that use instance variables, attribute readers, and instance methods